 Is the Deep Method for Cleaning the Chicken Coop Right for You?

 Yes!
 As highlighted earlier, deep litter is sustainable and an easy to care system.

 It works well with the earthen floor and flocks.

 If your chicken coop is made of wood or other floor types, you can still invest in the deep litter method.

-If you reside in a suburban or urban area or you have a tiny place for your chickens, you might be willing to clean the litter to the floor.
+If you reside in a suburban or urban area or you have a tiny place for your chickens, you might be willing to clean the litter.

 When you do, let it be frequently done.
 It can be monthly, weekly, or daily.
 It all depends on your circumstance.

-Cleaning frequently this way won’t leave you with the pain of cleaning many litters from your chicken coop.
+Cleaning frequently won’t leave you with the pain of cleaning many litters from your chicken coop.